Houses in multiple occupation

 • making any variations throughout the duration of the licence

-A new application must be submitted if there is a change in license holder.
+A new application must be submitted if there is a change in licence holder.

 These fees are for new HMO licence applications.
 The application fee must be paid by all applicants.
 The additional licence fee must be paid by applicants who are granted a licence.